 Students will identify, diagnose, maintain and repair engines, including two and four-stroke, in addition to fueling systems based upon engine specifications.
 Topics include differentiation of fuels and fueling systems along with their characteristics, designations, and additives.
 Students will learn the principles of cooling, lubrication, intake and exhaust systems and how to make necessary repairs while maintaining system cleanliness.
 Throughout the course, site and personal safety along with business and employability skills are emphasized.
+Industry-recognized credentials will be embedded in this course.
 Fee: \$20.00